 When the version was introduced

 A brief summary of change - it can be adding a new case, modifying it or reverting to a previous version

 Fields for which the values have changed during this revision

 To know what changes have been in the values of fields during an update, you can use "View Diff" option.
 It opens up a box to show the changes

 Revert to a previous version

-If you are convinced that a previous version of test case is to be used and all the changes done after that revision should be omitted then revert action can be used for the test case.
+If you are convinced that a previous version of test case is to be used and all the changes done after that revision should be omitted then "Revert" action can be opted.
 This would revert all the changes that a test case had been through after the selected revision, this would again create yet another revision with logs of whatever differences test case has been through due to this revert action.

 Full Screen View